A survey of interlayer interaction models for graphene and other 2D materials: Tangential contact models

 \subsection{Continuous interfaces}

 Following experimental observation, macroscopic sliding friction is usually described by the classical \textit{Amontons-Coulomb law},

 where $\mu$ is the coefficient of friction, relating the tangential (sliding) friction force $F_{\text{t}}$ to the applied normal force $F_{\text{n}}$.
-This law defines the frictional behaviour for many engineering application.
+This law defines the frictional behavior for many engineering application.
 However, over the past century, experimental studies \citep{derjaguin1934molekulartheorie, bowden1939area, schallamach1952load, gao2004frictional, persson2008origin, cohen2011incidence, ruths2011surface, jagota2011adhesion, sahli2018evolution, mergel2018continuum} have indicated that in many cases the tangential force is proportional to the area of contact, thereby violating Amontons’ second law that states their independence.
 Furthermore, studies such as those of \citet{persson2008origin, cohen2011incidence} and \citet{sahli2018evolution} have shown that friction forces may remain non-zero even under vanishing or tensile normal loads.
 To address these observations, modified formulations of Amontons’ law have been proposed, incorporating effects such as adhesion and contact area evolution \citep{gao2004frictional, ruths2011surface, jagota2011adhesion, mergel2021contact}.
 This led to the so-called $\textit{extended Amontons’ law}$

 where $\tau_0$ is the interfacial shear strength and $A_{\text{real}}$ is the total area of contacting microasperities \citep{carpick1997scratching, degrandi2012sliding, sahli2018evolution}.
 While this model captures a broader range of phenomena, it still falls short in describing cases involving evolving contact areas as appear in bio-adhesive systems and soft materials under sliding \citep{sahli2018evolution}.
-Experimental and numerical studies have reported tangential forces even under negative (i.e., tensile) normal loads in such systems \citep{autumn2006frictional, drechsler2006biomechanics, zhao2008adhesion, eason2015stress}.
+Experimental and numerical studies have reported tangential forces even under negative (i.e., tensile) normal loads in such systems \citep{autumn2006frictional, drechsler2006biomechanics, zhao2008adhesion, eason2015stress}. \citet{mergel2018continuum} experimentally verified the relation $F_{\text{t}} \propto A_{\text{real}}$.

 Motivated by these observations and focusing on nanoscale tribological systems, \citet{mergel2018continuum} proposed two continuum friction laws that are briefly presented here.
 They require a covariant description of the contacting surfaces (see Fig.~\ref{contact kinematics}).
 To model tangential stick-slip behavior, the tangential gap vector $\bg_{\text{t}}$ (which is equal to in-plane translational component $\boldsymbol{\tau}$ of position vector $\boldsymbol{r}$ in Eq.~\eqref{energy as fourier sum}), is decomposed into a reversible (elastic) part $\Delta \bg_{\text{e}}$ and an irreversible (inelastic) part $\bg_{\text{s}}$ as